yHSJ/SecurityBot-Documentation/Default Domains.md

 # SecurityBot Default Domains

 The SecurityBot link filter feature gives users the option to "Allow Default Links".
 That is a short list of verified, safe websites that are necessary for NFT communities.
 The complete list with a short description of each site is available below.
 Domains may be added or removed at any point.
-To have your domain added, reach out to the SecurityBot support team in the official [SecurityBot Support Discord server](https://discord.gg/JWy9bSqpYJ).
+To apply for your domain to be added, reach out to the SecurityBot support team in the official [SecurityBot Support Discord server](https://discord.gg/JWy9bSqpYJ).

 - JPG Store